Doty-Lab-UW/joel-lemus-notebook/PhosphateSolubilization.md

 ## Introduction

 We are using Geneious Prime to predict if certain strains of endophytic bacteria can solubilize phosphate.
-This will give me further experience with Geneious Prime and KEGG.
+This will give me further experience with Geneious Prime and RAST.
 The strains used were 11R-A, 11R-B1, PTD1, R10, SherDot1, WP5, and WW5.

 ## Literature Review

-Phosphate solubilization by bacteria is mediated by the secretion of gluconate
+Phosphate solubilization by bacteria is mediated by the secretion of gluconate.
+Glucose-1-dehydrogenase (gcd) and gluconic acid dehydrogenase make gluconic acid and 2-ketogluconate.
+Gluconic acid lowers the pH of the surrounding area, which allows soluble phosphorylated gluconate to form.
+This gluconate is then taken into cells by sugar transporters [@eastman2014].
+I'm expecting to find gcd in strains that can solubilize phosphate.

 ## Methods